 In today’s world, politics and the economy are intertwined.
-The master of science in international political economy degree prepares students to succeed in this dynamic, global workforce.
-Students will develop critical skills necessary to meet the needs and demands of the international diplomatic and business sectors, which include critical thinking, knowledge of multiple cultures and cultural contexts, rigorous research skills and the ability to communicate effectively in an array of environments.
+The MS in International Political Economy degree offers preparation to succeed in this dynamic, global workforce.
+Students will develop critical skill sets necessary to meet the needs and demands of the international diplomatic and business sectors, which include critical thinking skills, knowledge of multiple cultures and cultural contexts, rigorous research skills and the ability to communicate effectively in an array of environments.

 School: School of Economic, Political and Policy Sciences

 Catalog page: MS

 Degree requirements: Bachelor's degree from an accredited college or university

 Verbal score of 156 and quantitative score of 146 on the GRE